 The website posts dozens of articles per day, sometimes in different languages (archived here), indicating it may be part of a content farm or spam network.
 It listed no contact information, owners or publishers.

-Lead Stories ran searches for "The View" and "cancelled" on Google News (archived here) and on Google (limited to results on ABC's website, archived here) and found no articles or pages that indicated the show was actually cancelled.
+Lead Stories ran searches for "The View" and "cancelled" on Google News (archived here) and on Google (limited to results on ABC's website, archived here) and found no articles or pages that indicated the show was cancelled.